 9. Little Manatee River State Park

-This 6.5-mile loop is perfect for hikers to see a diversity of plants and animals commonly seen in Florida's pin upland communities, including Red Shoulder Hawks, Gopher Tortoise, and White-Tail Deer.
-Explore the section of trails north of Little Manatee River where wildlife and birding opportunities are abundant.
+Little Manatee River State Park's 6.5-mile loop is perfect for hikers to see a diversity of plants and animals commonly seen in Florida's pine upland communities, including Red Shoulder Hawks, Gopher Tortoise, and White-Tail Deer.
+Explore the section of trails north of Little Manatee River, where wildlife and birding opportunities are abundant.
 Hike for nearly three miles along the bluffs of the Little Manatee River, which has been designated as an Outstanding Florida Waterway.

 10. Big Cypress National Preserve

 Rugged and beautiful, this destination for hiking in Florida is regarded as one of the most unusual in the nation.
-This is the southernmost section of the Florida National Scenic Trail, with good access points at the Oasis Visitor Center on Highway 41 and the I-75 rest area near mile marker 63.
+Big Cypress National Preserve encompasses the southernmost section of the Florida National Scenic Trail, with good access points at the Oasis Visitor Center on Highway 41 and the I-75 rest area near mile marker 63.
 Depending on rainfall and season, be prepared to hike in knee-deep water though miles of dwarf cypresses festooned with bromeliads and native orchids.
 Have your camera ready – this is one of the last remaining habitats of the endangered Florida panther.